springernature/frontend-playbook/accessibility/house-style.md

 Most Web sites that already conform to WCAG 1.0 do not require significant (or any) changes to conform to WCAG 2.0 (Source: [W3C WAI - How WCAG 2.0 Differs from WCAG 1.0](https://www.w3.org/WAI/WCAG20/from10/diff)).

-As of January 18th 2018, WCAG 2.0 AA will be incorporated into Section 508 (see [Section 508 Refresh (Part 1)](https://www.paciellogroup.com/blog/2017/01/section-508-refresh-part-1/ by the Paciello Group).
+As of January 18th 2018, WCAG 2.0 AA will be incorporated into Section 508 (see [Section 508 Refresh Part 1](https://www.paciellogroup.com/blog/2017/01/section-508-refresh-part-1/ by the Paciello Group).
 Many features that were compliant with Section 508 before 18th January 2018 requirements are _not_ compliant under WCAG 2.0.

 ### Tools and techniques